yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a success message.
-2. GrAB3 will list out all the expenses sorted from highest to lowest cost.
+2. Homerce will list out all the expenses sorted from highest to lowest cost.

 ##### List Expenses `listexp`

-You can use this command to list all your expenses in GrAB3.
+You can use this command to list all your expenses in Homerce.

 Format : `listexp`